bitkompagniet/MsSqlDockerScripts/README.md

 If you didn't see any errors, the module is now placed in your default module folder.
 Open a new shell to make the changes take effect.

+### Install from local clone

-Clone this repository, and from the root of the project folder, run:
+Alternatively, you can install the module from the project directory.
+From the root of the project folder, run:

 ```ps
 .\Install.ps1